University of Pittsburgh Medical Center: UPMC Magee-Womens Hospital

 UPMC Magee-Womens Hospital is a UPMC specialty hospital that serves as its primary facility for women's health.
 Opened mainly for women on January 19, 1911, it has offered some services for men since the 1960s.
 The hospital is located in the Oakland neighborhood of Pittsburgh near UPMC Presbyterian, a location it has been at since its fourth year in 1915.
 The hospital merged with UPMC in 1999.
 It currently is equipped with 360 beds, an emergency room and ambulatory facilities on four floors which allows it to offer all possible services under one roof including family medicine physicians, gastroenterologists, dermatologists, rheumatologists, pulmonary specialists, orthopedists, urologists and neurologists.
 Magee-Womens has a staff of 2,500, of which 1,500 are medically licensed.
-It also operates a satellite hospital in the city's northern suburbs as part as the UPMC Passavant facility as well as 9 metro area imaging clinics.
+It also operates a satellite hospital in the city's northern suburbs as part of the UPMC Passavant facility as well as 9 metro area imaging clinics.
 In 2011 the hospital undertook an expansion of its main facility which was completed in June 2012.
 The expansion added six floors, increased the number of beds from 318 to 360 (including 14 additional intensive care rooms), and expanded the surgical and ambulatory facilities.
 10,000 births are performed at Magee each year, which accounts for 45 percent of all births in Allegheny County.
 The hospital is built on the grounds of the home of legendary Pittsburgh political boss Christopher Magee and named in honor of his mother, Elizabeth Steel Magee.